Last updated on December 5th, 2019

-The applicant’s history of cooperation with Immigration, Refugees and Citizenship Canada (“IRCC“).
+- The applicant’s history of cooperation with IRCC.
 Pursuant to the Federal Court decision in Singh v.
 Canada (Immigration, Refugees and Citizenship), the filing of multiple applications to remain in Canada, such as humanitarian & compassionate requests as well as pre-removal risk assessments, should not be seen as a negative in terms of a history of co-operation with IRCC, nor should it be seen as having imposed an unreasonable cost of Canada.

 Please note that none of the information on this website should be construed as being legal advice.
 As well, you should not rely on any of the information contained in this website when determining whether and how to apply to a given program.
 Canadian immigration law is constantly changing, and the information above may be dated.
 If you have a question about the contents of this blog, or any question about Canadian immigration law, please contact the Author.

 - Business and Entrepreneur Immigrantion

 - Family Class (Spousal Sponsorships, Parents & Grandparents)